-The Office does not currently have obligations under the Substantive Equality Framework as it is not a member of the Strategic Management Council.
-However, the Office is committed to the objectives of the policy, including the elimination of systemic racial discrimination in the delivery of public services, and the promotion of sensitivity to the different needs of key stakeholders.
+The Office does not currently have obligations under the Framework for Substantive Equality.
+However, the Office is committed to the intent and substance of the policy, including the elimination of systemic racial discrimination in the delivery of public services, and the promotion of sensitivity to the different needs of key stakeholders.